Kenjalgad: How to reach

 The fort can be reached by road from Wai 25 kmor from Bhor 17 km.
 There are mainly two trek routes to the fort.
 The path starting from the col joining Raireshwar plateau and the Kenjalgad takes about an hour to reach the fort.
 The nearest route starts from the base village-Ghera Kenjal.
 It takes about half an hour to reach the top of the fort.
 The trek path passes through forest area and reaches the southern tip of the hill.
 This is followed by walking along the eastern side of the scarp.
 Finally, there are 55 odd nicely carved, rock-cut steps on the eastern side of the fort which lead to the top of the fort.
 The fort is accessible in all seasons of the year, however in the rainy season, the fort is covered with monsoon clouds.
 This leads to poor visibility and stormy winds.
 There is no water available on the trek route or the fort.
 A night halt can be done in the temple at the base village.

 Places to see

 The fort is very small size plateau.
 The main entrance was ruined while the fort was dismantled by the British.
 There is a small magazine room, with no roof.
 The Kacheri or Sadar is in ruined form.
 The idols of Kenjai devi are also seen on the fort.
 There are two lime mixers with mortar stone in good condition.
 There were three large and six small water tanks on the fort.
-After the fort was captured by the British, they blow up the walls of the tanks and let the water drain out of the tanks.
+After the fort was captured by the British, they blew up the walls of the tanks and let the water drain out of the tanks.
 There are no live spring on the fort.